JINSCOP/ngx-app-frame/docs/articles/security-acl-configuration.md

 ## Role Configuration

-So far we told oliveui Security what roles-permissions-resources our application has.
-Now we need to specify how oliveui can determine a role of currently authenticated user.
+So far we told ngx-app-frame Security what roles-permissions-resources our application has.
+Now we need to specify how ngx-app-frame can determine a role of currently authenticated user.
 To do so we need to create a `RoleProvider` with one simple method `getRole`, which returns an `Observable<string>` of a role.
 In a simplest form we can provide this service directly in the main module: